intel/FPGA-Devcloud/main/HandsFree/README.md

   or

-* A group of VDI capable-machines hosting Quartus Prime LIte 18.1 and above, and the Remote Console application.
+* A group of VDI capable-machines, each hosting Quartus Prime Lite 18.1 and above, and the Remote Console application.

 Student
 -----------